Looking for a way to spice up this week’s meal prep?

 - 4 cloves garlic

-- In a blender or food processor mix the eggs, oil, herbs and garlic.
-Blend until the eggs are froth and the herbs, lemon and garlic are minced and mixed.
+- In a blender or food processor mix the eggs, oil, herbs, and garlic.
+Blend until the eggs are frothy and the herbs, lemon, and garlic are minced and mixed.

 - Add the egg blend to the beef and mix to combine.

-- Add the beef to a small, 8×4 loaf pan.
+- Add the beef mixture to a small 8×4 loaf pan.
 Smooth and flatten out.

-- Carefully remove from the oven and tilt the loaf pan over the sink to drain the fluid.
-Let it cool for 5-10 minutes before slicing into.
+- Carefully remove from the oven and tilt the loaf pan over the sink to drain any fluid.
+Let it cool for 5-10 minutes before slicing.

 - Calories: 344